AdityaPuri007/retail-analytics-aws-athena-powerbi/README.md

 - **Product Insights:** The top 10 products account for a significant portion of revenue, showing a strong “bestseller” effect
 <img width="437" height="361" alt="Screenshot 2025-09-20 185854" src="https://github.com/user-attachments/assets/9b5b5a75-5404-40ed-ba80-f5ede04304ce" />

+### 📌 What this project demonstrates
+- Ability to design an **end-to-end analytics workflow** using cloud (AWS) + BI tools.
+- Skills in **SQL-based data analysis, cleaning, and KPI generation**.
+- Building a **business-ready dashboard** from raw data, turning it into actionable insights.
+- Applicable for **real-world business use cases** as well as academic exploration in data analytics.

 ---